Earl of Castlemaine

 The Earldom of Castlemaine was a title created in the Peerage of Ireland.
 It was created for Roger Palmer, the son of Sir James Palmer, a Gentleman of the Bedchamber under King Charles I, and Catherine Herbert, daughter of William Herbert, 1st Baron Powis.
 Roger Palmer was also the husband of Barbara Palmer (née Villiers), mistress to King Charles II.
 The Earl was also given the title Baron Limerick.
 The earldom was named after Castle Maine in County Kerry.

-The title was limited to his male heirs by Barbara (i.e. as opposed, that is, to any later wife he might have), making it clear that the earldom was for his wife's services to the King, and not his own.
-As the only child officially fathered by the 1st Earl (which probably was not actually his) was female, the title became extinct on his death.
+The title was limited to his male heirs by Barbara (i.e. as opposed, that is, to any later wife he might have), making it clear that the earldom was not for Palmer's services to the King, but for his wife's.
+As the only child officially fathered by Lord Castlemaine (which probably was not actually his) was female, the title became extinct on his death.

 The seat of the Palmer family is Dorney Court, Dorney, Buckinghamshire.